zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/basic-database-upgrade-steps.md

 * [Upgrade Overview](./upgrade-overview.md) describes all of the upgrade topics.
 Maybe there's a topic you still need to address.

 * [Using the Database Upgrade Tool](./using-the-database-upgrade-tool.md) demonstrates upgrading the database while the DXP server is offline.
-If auto-upgrade (above) took too long or you'd like to upgrade a larger data set or an enterprise-level DXP environment, [tuning the database](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [pruning unneeded data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md), and using database upgrade tool is recommended.
+If the upgrade took too long, [tuning the database](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [pruning unneeded data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md), and using database upgrade tool is recommended.

 * [Custom Code Upgrade](https://help.liferay.com/hc/en-us/articles/360029316391-Introduction-to-Upgrading-Code-to-Liferay-DXP-7-2) guides you in adapting custom plugin code you've developed to the new DXP version.